Welcome to Owl Room at Speedwell Nursery School.

 News and Updates from Owl Room

-In Owls Room We Are Learning… (Term 6, 2024)
+In Owl Room We Are Learning… (November 2025)

-In Owls Room We Are Learning… (Term 6, 2024)
+In Owl Room We Are Learning… (October 2025)

-In Owl Room We Are Learning… (Term 5, 2024)
+In Owl Room We Are Learning… (April 2025)

 We Are Learning...
-To Notice and Make Sense of Similarities, Differences and Changes in Nature and the Wider World In the garden we are noticing signs of spring and the changes as plants and trees grow buds and leaves, and flowers and blossom start to appear.
+To Notice and Make Sense of Similarities, Differences and Changes in Nature and The Wider World In the garden we are noticing signs of spring and the changes as plants and trees grow buds and leaves, and flowers and blossom start to appear.
 We will...

-In Owl Room We Are Learning… (Term 4, 2024)
+In Owl Room We Are Learning… (February 2025)

 Key Information